aws-samples/sample-agentic-ai-demos/modules/strands-a2a-inter-agent/README.md

 Make a request to the server REST endpoint:

-In IntelliJ, open the `client.http` file and run the request.
+In IntelliJ, open the `test.http` file and run the request.

 Or via `curl`:
 ```